codygreen/llm_api_server/objective3/README.md

 # LLM API Lab - Objective 3

+In this lab session, we will embark on a pivotal stage of our AI model deployment journey by augmenting our locally deployed text summarization model with an API.
+This transformative step will enable seamless integration of our model into production-grade applications, facilitating access from diverse platforms and empowering scalability and accessibility.

+Through hands-on exploration, participants will experience a high-level glimpse into API development and deployment, leveraging industry-standard tools and frameworks to expose the capabilities of our text summarization model to external systems and services.

-In this lab, we will add an API to our local AI model deployment.
+By the end of this lab, participants will have acquired the skills and knowledge necessary to bridge the gap between model development and real-world deployment.

 ## FastAPI

+[FastAPI](https://fastapi.tiangolo.com/) is a modern, high-performance web framework for building APIs with Python.
+Leveraging asynchronous programming techniques, FastAPI offers lightning-fast execution speeds, making it ideal for high-throughput applications.
+With its intuitive and easy-to-use interface, developers can rapidly create robust APIs with automatic interactive documentation generation, based on the OpenAPI standard.

+FastAPI's built-in support for data validation, serialization, and dependency injection streamlines development, while its seamless integration with popular Python data science libraries like [Pydantic](https://docs.pydantic.dev/latest/) and [SQLAlchemy](https://www.sqlalchemy.org/) further enhances its capabilities.
+With FastAPI, developers can efficiently build scalable, production-ready APIs with minimal effort, making it a go-to choice for projects requiring speed, reliability, and ease of development.

-For this lab, we will leverage the Python [FastAPI framework](https://fastapi.tiangolo.com/) to quickly build an API prototype for our AI model.
-For this exercise, we need to provide the model with text that we want to summarize, so this will be our only input for the API.
+We will leverage the FastAPI quickly and effectively build an API prototype for our AI model.

+To take advantage of FastAPI's data validation via Pydantic, we need to provide the model with text that we want to summarize, so this will be our only input for the API.

- Examine the _api.py_ in the _app_ directory.
+ Examine the _api.py_ file in the _objective3/app_ directory.
 The code is displayed below:

 ```python
 '''FastAPI server that will be used to serve the summarization model.'''